 For a car costing as much as this one, this is not very good.
 It’s not as if the car is especially visually busy.
 It is a two-door car so there is not much going on to distract one from this kind of cheap detailing.
 Now you can accuse me of petty jealousy.
 However, I don’t aspire to this kind of car.
 Even if I had millions more pennies in my bank account than I actually did, I still wouldn’t want to drive something this wide and this uninteresting.
 Continue reading “Reflections On Chrome IV: Bentley Continental”

-Over four decades it has been possible to gain a shorthand on the health and vigour of Fiat’s finances by how much (if any) development resources were drip-fed towards their impoverished Lancia division.
-At the beginning of the new millennium, despite being heavily indebted and messily extracting itself from the failed tie-up with General Motors, Fiat seemed primed to Continue reading “Denied : 2003 Lancia Fulvietta”
+Over the four decades FIAT Auto was in control, it has been possible to gain a shorthand on the health of the carmaker’s finances by how much development resource was drip-fed towards their mostly impoverished Lancia division.
+At the beginning of the new millennium, despite being heavily indebted and messily extracting itself from a failed association with General Motors in the United States, FIAT appeared primed to Continue reading “Concepts : 2003 Lancia Fulvietta”

 Recently I ran a small article on the hard edges of public transport design.
 Sitting in a VW Touran I noticed that someone in Potsdam had been cutting corners too.

 How did they do that?
 On this b-pillar trim I noticed that the main fillet had a pronounced shadow before it turned the corner (where the orange arrow is).
 Sure, it’s not a major part of the car interior and I am probably the first person who ever noticed it.
 What it does is lend this part at coarse and cold look, precisely akin to the hard edges of a Xerox photocopier from 1986 or that Alstom train interior I showed.
 Continue reading “Cutting Corners the VW Way”

 As I walked to the train station I saw this car parked up: the 2016 Kia Ceed.